MartinPacker/md2pptx/user-guide.md

 **Notes:**

 1. When looking for a title md2pptx looks first for a title shape and, failing that, uses the first shape.
-It's the Master's designer's responsibility to size and position it sensibly.
+It's the Template Designer's responsibility to size and position it sensibly.
 2. "New Shape" means md2pptx will create a new shape with, hopefully, sensible position and size.
-3. With "Second Shape" it's the Master's designer's responsibility to size and position it sensibly.
+3. With "Second Shape" it's the Template Designer's responsibility to size and position it sensibly.